Reframing fluency

 Every person who stutters has their own story.
 Unpleasant experiences can cause the development of negative feelings and thoughts about speaking.
 In therapy, we work on this.
 We also work on communication skills and speaking techniques.

-We will quickly take your new skills out of the four walls of the therapy room and implement them into your real life.
+We will quickly take your new skills out of the four walls of the therapy room and implement them into your real life, including all your languages in the program.

 Cluttering